History of the FIFA World Cup: Beginning of the World Cup

-In 1930, FIFA made the decision to stage their own international tournament.
-The 1932 Summer Olympics, held in Los Angeles, did not plan to include football as part of the programme because the sport was not popular in the United States.
-FIFA and the IOC also disagreed over the status of amateur players, and so football was dropped from the Games.
+Eventually, FIFA made the decision to stage their own international tournament.
 FIFA president Jules Rimet thus set about organizing the inaugural World Cup tournament.
-With Uruguay now a two-time official world champion and due to celebrate its centenary of independence in 1930, FIFA named Uruguay as the host country.
+With Uruguay now a two-time Olympic champion and due to celebrate its centenary of independence in 1930, FIFA named Uruguay as the host country.

 The national associations of selected nations were invited to send a team, but the choice of Uruguay as a venue for the competition meant a long and costly trip across the Atlantic Ocean for the European sides at the time of the Great Depression.
 No European country pledged to send a team until two months before the start of the competition.
-Rimet eventually persuaded teams from Belgium, France, Romania, Hungary and Yugoslavia to make the trip.
+Rimet eventually persuaded the national teams of Belgium, France, Romania, Hungary and Yugoslavia to make the trip and play the tournament.
 In total, 13 nations took part – seven from South America, four from Europe, and two from North America.

 The first two World Cup matches took place simultaneously and were won by France and the United States, who beat Mexico 4–1 and Belgium 3–0, respectively.
 The first goal in World Cup history was scored by Lucien Laurent of France.
 Four days later, the first World Cup hat-trick was achieved by Bert Patenaude of the U.S. in the Americans' 3–0 win against Paraguay.
-In the final, Uruguay defeated Argentina 4–2 in front of a crowd of 93,000 people in Montevideo to become the first nation to win a World Cup.
+In the final, Uruguay defeated Argentina 4–2 in front of a crowd of 93,000 people in Montevideo to become the first nation to win the World Cup.